omarciodanilo/100DaysOfCloud/Journey/002/Readme.md

 About Billing Alarms

 - Billing Alarms are a way of monitor charges.
+- It is triggered when the specified metric threshold is reached.
 - It is possible to be notified when a Billing Alarm is triggered thanks to SNS.
 - Billing Alarms can be configured only in the <b>US East (N. Virginia) us-east-1</b> Region, because billing metric data is stored in this Region and represents worldwide charges.